-From System Information menu item in Joomla!, your Joomla! website will provide many important information.
+From the System Information menu item in Joomla!, your Joomla! website will provide much important information.
 By clicking on the Folder Permissions tab, it is easy to see and know whether Joomla!
 File and folder permissions are set correctly on the production server!

 Backup your Joomla Site often

-If something goes very, very wrong with your website, like, defaced by hackers, delete important files, server crash, the last backup files of your Joomla! website is your only life-line to save your million-dollar business.
-It is the quickest and best mean to bring your website back online again from the last backup you had taken.
+If something goes very, very wrong with your website, like being defaced by hackers, deleting important files, server crash, or the last backup files of your Joomla! website is your only lifeline to save your million-dollar business.
+It is the quickest and best means to bring your website back online again from the last backup you had taken.

 The website and database can be backed up from the Linux hosting server’s cPanel.
-However, with popular extension on Joomla! to backup website and database is Akeeba Backup.
+However, the popular extension on Joomla! to back up websites and databases is Akeeba Backup.
 The backup system can be automated in Akeeba Backup.
 Even backup files can be stored in Dropbox and made automated after a certain time interval.